interactive-data-language/vscode-idl/extension/docs/general/USAGE_METRICS.md

 When you run commands within VSCode we track the name of the command that is executed and that it was a command that ran.

-This occurs when you click on items in the IDL sidebar or through the command pallette and helps us to understand what tools we added are the most popular.
+This occurs when you click on items in the IDL sidebar or through the command palette and helps us to understand what tools we added are the most popular.

 ---